Russian missile strike hits crowded shopping mall in Ukraine

 "Russia continues to take out its impotence on ordinary civilians.
 It is useless to hope for decency and humanity on its part," Zelenskyy said.

-The United Nations called the attack on the shopping center "deplorable," stressing that civilian infrastructure "should never ever be targeted," U.N. spokesman Stephane Dujarric said.
+The United Nations called the strike "deplorable," stressing that civilian infrastructure "should never ever be targeted," U.N. spokesman Stephane Dujarric said.
+Group of Seven leaders issued a statement late Monday condemning the attack and saying that "indiscriminate attacks on innocent civilians constitute a war crime.
+Russian President Putin and those responsible will be held to account."

-The attack happened as Russia was mounting an all-out assault on the last Ukrainian stronghold in eastern Ukraine's Luhansk province, "pouring fire" on the city of Lysychansk from the ground and air, according to the local governor.

-It said Russian forces fired rockets that killed two people and wounded five overnight in and near Kharkiv, Ukraine's second-largest city, and continued to target the key southern port of Odesa.
-A missile attack destroyed residential buildings and wounded six people, including a child, it said.
+Russian forces continued to target the key southern Black Sea port of Odesa.
+A missile attack destroyed residential buildings and wounded six people, including a child, Ukrainian authorities said.

-In Lysychansk, at least five high-rise buildings in the city and the last road bridge were damaged over the past day, the regional governor said.
-A crucial highway linking the city to government-held territory to the south was rendered impassable by shelling.

-The city had a prewar population of around 100,000, approximately one-tenth of whom remain.
+In Lysychansk, at least five high-rise buildings and the last road bridge were damaged over the past day, Haidai said.
+A crucial highway linking the city to government-held territory to the south was rendered impassable.
+The city's prewar population of around 100,000 has dwindled to fewer than 10,000.

-Analysts say that Lysychansk's location high on the banks of the Siverskiy Donets River gives a major advantage to the city's Ukrainian defenders.
+Analysts say that Lysychansk's location high on the banks of the Siverskiy Donets River gives a major advantage to Ukrainian defenders.

 "It's a very hard nut to crack.
 The Russians could spend many months and much effort storming Lysychansk," said military analyst Oleh Zhdanov.